hanami/guides/content/actions/testing.md

 ---

 Hanami pays a lot of attention to code testability and it offers advanced features to make our lives easier.
-The framework supports Minitest (default) and RSpec.
+The framework supports RSpec (default) and Minitest.

 ## Unit Tests